cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ObjectsApi.md

 client = HeliosClient(api_key=api_key)

-ids = [
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional) ids = [
         1,
-    ] # [int] | Filter by a list of Object ids. (optional) policy_ids = [
+    ] # [int] | Filter by a list of Object ids. (optional) object_action_keys = [
+        "kVMware",
+    ] # [str] | Filter by ObjectActionKey, uniquely represent protection of an object.
+An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey, when specified Only objects of given action_key are returned for corresponding object id and this vec's size needs to be same as 'ids'. (optional) policy_ids = [
         "policyIds_example",
     ] # [str] | Filter by Policy ids that are associated with Protected Objects. (optional)